Next: , Previous: , Up: For Gurus [Contents][Index]

 5.3 The data area

-Begins with an 014 character, followed by sets of cell-definition macros for each row, followed by the set of local printer definitions, followed by column-widths, column-printers, default-printer, and header-row.
+Begins with an form feed character (whose ASCII code is 014 in octal notation), followed by sets of cell-definition macros for each row, followed by the set of local printer definitions, followed by column-widths, column-printers, default-printer, and header-row.
 Then there’s the global parameters (file-format ID, row count, column count, local printer count) and the local variables (specifying SES mode for the buffer, etc.).

 When a SES file is loaded, first the global parameters are loaded, then the entire data area is evaled, and finally the local variables are processed.